-http://psgt.earth.lsa.umich.edu
+http://psqt.earth.lsa.umich.edu

 We will be using this eBook for the semester.
-The book may be free or there may be a \$10 fee (through this link) that will give you access through the end of the semester.
+Once you pay the \$10 fee (through this link), you will have access through the end of the semester.

 The eBook is a reorganized and streamlined version of the following book (in case you want a hardcopy):